tea3/hexo-related-popular-posts/README.md

 ## Overview

-- Generate related list of posts (Relevance of tags & Relevance of contents)
+- Generate related list of posts.
+(Relevance of tags & Relevance of contents)
-- Generate popular list of posts (Sort posts by page views)
+- Generate popular list of posts.
+(Sort posts by page views)
+- Get Page Views information on posts.
+(Visitor Counter)

 A hexo plugin that generates a list of links to related posts based on tags , and plugin that generates a list of links to popular posts base on page view of Google Analytics.
 Popular posts is need Google Analytics API.
 Also , this plugin can generates a list of links to related posts based on contents.